 Educational Leadership Session at 2017 POD Network Conference Session (with Simon Bates & Simon Albon) – resources.

-In December 2016, Simon Bates (@simonbates), Simon Albon and I offered a session titled “Using Your Teaching Portfolio to Showcase Your Educational Leadership”.
+Simon Bates (@simonbates), Simon Albon and I offered a session titled “Using Your Teaching Portfolio to Showcase Your Educational Leadership” in 2016.
 All resources are open source and available here:

 Peer Review of Teaching